SymfonyCasts/messenger/sfcasts/query-bus.md

 # Query Bus

-Coming soon...

-The last type of message bus that your common they're going to hear it you hear about is a query bus, which it shows here.
-I will tell you up front that I am not a huge fan of query buses.
-I think they can make your code a little bit unnecessarily complex for the benefits.
-That being said, I want you to under at least understand what they are and how they kind of fit into this methodology.
-So following in what we're doing so far and `config/packages/messenger.yaml` and we already have a `command.bus` and an and an `event.bus`.
-So let's add a `query.bus` and keep things simple.
-I'll just put um, `: ~`.
-Now we already understand the purpose of a command or a command bus.
-We actually issue commands and our messages actually sound like commands, like `AddPonkaToImage` and `DeleteImagePost`.
-And with a command bus, every command has at least as exactly one handler and that handler performs that work, but it doesn't return anything.
-It just performs work.
-One property of command bosses is that they can be synchronous or asynchronous depending on what you need to do, but some handlers are handled synchronously or asynchronously, like our `AddPonkaToImageHandler`
+The last type of message bus that you'll hear about is... the double-decker tourist bus!
+Um... the query bus!
+But... full disclosure...
+I'm not a huge fan of query
+buses: I think it makes your code a bit too complex for little benefit.
+That being said, I want you to *at least* understand what it is and how it fits into the message bus methodology.

+## Creating the Query Bus

+In `config/packages/messenger.yaml` we have `command.bus` and `event.bus`.
+Let's
+add `query.bus`.
+I'll keep things simple and just set this to `~` to get the default settings.

+## What is a Query?

+Ok: so what *is* the point of a "query bus".
+We understand the purpose of commands: we dispatch messages that *sound* like commands: `AddPonkaToImage` or `DeleteImagePost`.
+Each command has exactly one handler that performs that work... but doesn't *return* anything.
+I haven't really mentioned that yet: commands *just* do work, but they *don't* communicate anything *back*.
+Because of this, it's ok to process commands synchronously or asynchronously - our code isn't waiting to get information back from the handler.

-In query bus is used when instead of e instead of wanting to do something, you actually want to get information back.
-So for example, we're gonna, we're gonna pretend like on our homepage here we want to print the number of messages, the number of photos that we've uploaded.
-So that is actually a question we want to ask.
-This system's a query.
-Want to ask to our system?
-How many photos have we been uploaded?
+A query bus is the *opposite*.
+Instead of commanding the bus to do work, the point of a *query* is to get information back fro the handler.
+For example, let's pretend that, on our homepage, we want to print the number of photos that have been uploaded.
+That is a *question* or *query* that we want to ask our system:

+> How many photos are in the database?

+If you're using the query bus pattern, instead of getting that info directly, you'll dispatch a *query*.

+## Creating the Query & Handler

-And to do that, we're going to use a query class.
-So inside the `Message/` directory, I'm gonna Create a new `Query/` directory.
-Inside of here, I'm gonna create a new PHP class and it's going to say `GetTotalImageCount`.
-So you can see, it sounds like a query.
-I want to get the total image count.
+Inside the `Message/` directory, create a new `Query/` subdirectory.
+And inside of that, create a new PHP class called `GetTotalImageCount`.

-And actually we're going to leave this blank because this doesn't need a, we don't need to pass any parameters to this.
-We just want to get the total image count of the entire system.
-Now, inside of a `MessageHandler/`, I'm going to do the same thing.
-I'm going to create a `Query/` directory and here I'm going to create a class that's called, it `GetTotalImageCountHandler` and like everything else, this is gonna implement a `MessageHandlerInterface`.
-We'll do `public function __invoke()` what the type end four `GetTotalImageCount $getTotalImageCount`.
-And here this is where I would normally make a database query or something like that.
-I'm just gonna `return 50` I'll leave that actual part up to you, but hold on a second cause we already did something crazy.
-I'm returning a value that is not something that I have done from anywhere else.
-Normally commands just do work, they return the value.
-But here I am actually returning a value that is the difference between a query and a query handler.
-Also I'm going to go before we actually dispatch this message, I'm gonna go to `services.yaml` and because we're keeping our command event, inquiry buses really organized, I will paste on another one of these import lines here.
-Um,

-so that the, anything in the `/Query` directory is only sent to the `query.bus`.
-Cool.
-So for an over on
+Even that *name* sounds like a query instead of a command: I want to get the total image count.
+And... we can leave the query class blank: we won't need to pass any data to the handler - we're just asking this simple question.

+Next, inside of `MessageHandler/`, do the same thing: add a `Query/` subdirectory and then a new class called `GetTotalImageCountHandler`.
+And like with *everything* else, make this implement `MessageHandlerInterface` and create the `public function __invoke()` with the message type-hinted argument:
+`GetTotalImageCount $getTotalImageCount`.

+What do we do inside here?
+Find the image count - probably by injecting the `ImagePostRepository` and executing a query - and then *return* that value.
+I'll leave the querying part to you and just `return 50`.

+But hold on a second... cause we just did something *totally* new!
+We're returning a value from our handler!
+This is *not* something that we've done *anywhere* else.
+Commands do work but *don't* return any value.
+A query doesn't really do any work, its *only* point is to return a value.
+That's the difference between a query and a command.

+Before we dispatch the query, open up `config/packages/services.yaml` so we can do our same trick of binding each handler to the correct bus.
+Copy the `Event\` section, paste, change `Event` to `Query` in both places... then set the bus to `query.bus`.

+Love it!
+Let's check our work by running:

 ```terminal
 php bin/console debug:messenger
 ```

-you can see, yep. `query.bus` has this one `event.bus` has this one and `command.bus` has these too.
+Yep! `query.bus` has one handler, `event.bus` has one and `command.bus` has these two.

-All right, so let's actually use this.
-And this is actually going to go into our controller `MainController` cause this is what renders our homepage.
-So we're gonna start the same way.
-We need to actually get that query bus instance.
-Now you remember if you were on
+## Dispatching the Message

+Let's do this!
+Open up `src/Controller/MainController.php`.
+This renders the homepage and so *this* is where we need to know how many photos have been uploaded.
+To get the query bus, we need to know which type-hint & argument name combination to use.
+We get that info from running:

 ```terminal
 php bin/console debug:autowiring mess
 ```

-You can see that the main message bus, the main `command.bus`, you can, we'll respond.
-We can get that by just type any `MessageBusInterface`.
-Or if we want the `event.bus` we have, we can call it `$eventBus` or the `query.bus`, we can call it `$queryBus`.
-So here we can say a `MessageBusInterface $queryBus`.

-And that will give us that query of us.
-And then down here, I'm actually just going to say `$envelope = $queryBus->dispatch(new GetTotalImageCount())`.
-Now remember we haven't used it too much, but when you dispatch, uh, when you called `dispatch()` on the bus, it will actually return to you the final envelope

-that represents that image and that envelope will probably have a number of different stamps on it.
-And in fact, once a, uh, once a message has been handled and with query buses, we're gonna always make sure that our messages are handled synchronously.
-Once a message is handled, it's going to have a `HandledStamp` on it.
-So I'm going to say
+We can get the main `command.bus` by using the `MessageBusInterface` type-hint with *any* argument name.
+To get the query bus, the type-hint *and* the argument needs to be called `$queryBus`.

+Do that: `MessageBusInterface $queryBus`.
+Inside the function, say `$envelope = $queryBus->dispatch(new GetTotalImageCount())`.

+We haven't used it too much, but the `dispatch()` method *returns* the final Envelope object, which will have a number of different stamps on it.
+One of the properties of a *query* bus is that every query will *always* be handled synchronously.
+Why?
+Simple: we need the answer to our query *right* now - so our handlers need to run *immediately*.
+In Messenger, there's nothing that *enforces* this on a query bus... it's just that we won't ever route our queries to a transport, so they'll always be handled right now.

+Anyways, once a message is handle, it will always have a `HandledStamp` on it.
-`$handled = $envelope->last()`
+Let's get that: `$handled = $envelope->last()` with `HandledStamp::class`.
+I'll
-and then `HandledStamp::class` now below inline documentation above that so that can advertise this as a `HandledStamp`.
-And then to get the result of your handler that's actually stored on that stamp.
-So I can say `$imageCount = $handled->getResult()`.
-So to make sure that's working, I'll pass it into my template as an `imageCount` variable.
-And then in my template `templates/main/homepage.html.twig` [inaudible], however, everything is built via Vue JS.
-So let's actually just for simplicity, we'll actually add this as a title to our page.
-We'll say
+add some inline documentation above that to tell my editor that this will be a `HandledStamp` instance.

+Why are we reading this stamp?
+We need to know the *return* value of our handler.
+And, conveniently, *that* is stored inside of this stamp.
+We can say `$imageCount = $handled->getResult()`.

+Let's pass that into the template as an `imageCount` variable.... and then in the template - `templates/main/homepage.html.twig` - because our entire frontend is built in Vue.js, let's override the `title` block on the page and use it there:
-> Ponka'd {{ imageCount }} Photos
+`Ponka'd {{ imageCount }} Photos`.

-That's it.
-Move over, refresh and it works.
-Punk, good 50 photos.
+Let's check it out!
+Move over, refresh and... it works!
+We've Ponka's 50 photos... at least according to our hardcoxed logic.
-So query your buses as I mentioned are my favorite.
-Um, cause we're not guaranteed.
-Like what type of this returns.
-If it's a string or an object, it's a little indirect and you also can't take care of it.
-Can't take advantage of asynchronous.
-You know, querying buses are meant to be synchronous.
-So it's not like you're saving performance any of this.
-But if you like this pattern you can totally use this.
-And on the Symfony documentation, they actually

-somewhere inside of here, back on the documentation.
-If you go back to the main messenger page and go all the way at the bottom, there's actually a thing in here called, um, getting results from your handler.
-And it includes some shortcuts that you can take down here, uh, that we're not going to go through that can make getting the, uh, return value a little bit easier because, you know, this, hopefully it makes sense to you, but it's not that easy.
-So that's it.
-So now we know, like, why is messenger is called a message bus?
-But it can really be used as a command bus, an event bus, or a query bus.
-And those are all really just the same things.
-They're just kind of different ways to use this pattern.
-So I don't overly stress out about it.
-Um, command buses are use, use, uh, whatever's useful, et Cetera, et cetera.
+So... that's a query bus!
+It's not my favorite because we're not guaranteed what *type* it returns - the `imageCount` could really be a string... or an object.
+Because we're not calling a *direct* method, the data we'll get back feels a little fuzzy.
+Plus, because queries need to be handled synchronously, you're not saving any performance with this: it's purely a pattern.

+But, this is *totally* subjective, and a lot of people love query buses.
+In fact, we've been talking mostly about the *tools* themselves: command, event & query buses.
+But there are some deeper patterns like CQRS or event sourcing that these tools can unlock.
+This is not something we currently use here on SymfonyCasts... but if you're interested, you can read more about this topic - [Matthias Noback's blog](https://matthiasnoback.nl/) is my favorite source.

+Oh, and before I forget, if you look back on the Symfony docs... back on the main messenger page... all the way at the bottom... there's a spot here a about getting results from your handler.
+It shows some shortcuts that you can use to more easily get the value from the bus.